 There are certainly less lenders in the jumbo mortgage market (over $729,750 loan amount in high cost areas).
 However, there is evidence of a comeback and more lenders are re-entering this market which is improving rates and availability of jumbo money.
 There are attractive options combining a sub-5% loan up to $729,750 loan with a second loan that could make sense in some circumstances.

 If you have significant investments with your bank and a private banking relationship – there is a chance you can leverage that into the best offering from the bank.
 In addition, some banks have programs that they offer exclusively at a branch level.
-Working with a qualify mortgage broker (such as Signet) provides access to a wide variety of lenders including the wholesale division of the big banks and many lenders whose primary business is mortgage lending and offer more competitive pricing and more options.
+Working with a qualify mortgage broker (such as Signet Mortgage) provides access to a wide variety of lenders including the wholesale division of the big banks and many lenders whose primary business is mortgage lending and offer more competitive pricing and more options.
 Signet Mortgage Corporation has about 15 lenders to choose from providing flexibility and the most competitive options.

 True - because any refinance must consider the costs of a transaction.
 A low loan balance means that the credit back from the lender that can be used to offset costs and make a transaction a true no cost loan may not be enough.
 The credit is based on a percentage of the loan amount so on low dollar value loans – just does not make sense.

 This is true when comparing to a few years ago – no getting around it.
 The easy breezy options that got everyone in trouble are no longer available, for the most part a very good thing.
 A self employed person that relied on stated income in the past might find it very hard to qualify now because documentation requires filed tax returns.
-That being said – if there is a way, we will find it.
+That being said, if there is a way, we will find it!
 It is important to have an advisor that knows how to review a tax return and present your situation in the most favorable light.
 For example, business use of home and depreciation are items that can be added back to income to qualify.
-Most of the loan officers at Signet (including me!) are CPA’s so know our way around a tax return and can make it happen.
+Most of the loan officers at Signet Mortgage (including me!) are CPA’s so we know our way around a tax return and can make it happen.

 This is true – certainly compared to a few years ago.
 Changes were made with the intent of protecting the consumer.
 Some have gotten in the way such as creating “independence” in the appraisal process.
 The unintended result has been a lower quality appraisal process and with market declines and so many distressed properties on the market – values are a challenge.
 The good news is we do not get paid until a loan is done so we work hard up front to determine what will work and what will not and will provide you the best advice you can get on your mortgage.